disconcision/fructlog/_src/posts/2017-10-25-using-quasiquotation-and-pattern-matching-for-syntax-rewriting.md

     Tags: racket
     Authors: disconcision

 This is a mini-series of six entries which together introduce using quotation and pattern matching to represent and transform syntax in Racket.
-The focus is on quasiquotation; part 6 will assume you have a vague grasp of what pattern matching is, although I might fill in this gap latter through a tutorial on implementing pattern matching.
+The focus is on quasiquotation; part 6 will assume you have a vague grasp of what pattern matching is, although I might fill in this gap later through a tutorial on implementing pattern matching.

 1. [Quasiquotation Part 1: Quote](quasiquotation-part-1-quote.html)
 2. [Quasiquotation Part 2: An interlude on implicit operations](quasiquotation-part-2-an-interlude-on-implicit-operations.html)